vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ^Notes:
 - According to Web Content Accessibility Guidelines (WCAG) 2.1
 - We don't have time to go over EVERYTHING, but will hit some of the things you're most likely to run into
-- Thing of it as a sample platter
+- Think of it as a sample platter
 - The goal is that when you're making a product decision you can think back and remember "I think there was an accessibility argument for that.
 Let me remind myself before deciding"
 - WCAG uses 4 categories to organize the guidelines
 - We'll describe what these dimensions are, then dig a little deeper into how you can support them